 (Beaver dam found flooding the VT100 course, with Zeke Zucker deconstructing the dam, and Amy encountering knee high grass on portions of the VT100 course)

-In 2015, Amy started volunteer coaching the Amherst Middle School cross country team.
-She weekly attends practice to work with the girls team, often pacing them through workouts, answering questions, attempting to inspire them with my stories, and suffering through planks with them.
+Amy has volunteer coached at the Amherst Middle School cross country team and the Amherst High School cross country ski team.
+She weekly attends practice to work with the teams, often pacing them through workouts, answering questions, attempting to inspire them with my stories, and suffering through planks with them.

 Running Study Subject:

 About once a year, Amy gets roped into being a subject in the PhD thesis study.
 Topics have included: VOMax as an indicator for 5k race times, efficiency of heal striking vs. forefoot striking, form improvement with orthotics, and form alterations as runners fatigue.
 This is the only time you can get Amy on a treadmill, but it's well worth it to help contribute to science that improves our sport.